 However, the free messaging platform, which has crossed more than 400 million active users, has referred to the proposals as “overbroad.”

 Until now, Facebook, the parent company of WhatsApp, has attracted more than 300 million Indian users.
 Back to February, WhatsApp emphasized that some regulations proposed by the Indian government which aim at social media firms in the Indian market may affect how the app is operating at present.

-In an interview with IANS, the WhatsApp’s Director and Head of Communications Carl Woog said, "Of the proposed regulations, the one which concerns us the most is the emphasis on traceability of messages.”
+In an interview with IANS, the WhatsApp’s Director and Head of Communications Carl Woog said

 In addition, Facebook has submitted a petition to send the Supreme Court the case of enforcement of the WhatsApp traceability.
 It is now under consideration by the Madras High Court.